Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Case Study: Belle II Trigger

-We vary $k$ between \numrange{1}{6} and \textepsilon~ between \SIrange{14}{28}{\mm}, as the minimal distance between two wires in the CDC is approximately \SI{10}{\mm}.
+{To perform the evaluation, we automate the parameter exploration using Python~3.10.} We vary $k$ between \numrange{1}{6} and \textepsilon~ between \SIrange{14}{28}{\mm}, as the minimal distance between two wires in the CDC is approximately \SI{10}{\mm}.
 Precision and recall scores are calculated for every pair of $k$ and \textepsilon~parameters and show mean value over \num{2000} events in \cref{fig:algorithm:results}.
 As expected, the precision score increases monotonically when parameter $k$ is increased.
 In addition, it increases if the parameter \textepsilon~is reduced.
 The recall score behaves in the opposite way: It monotonically decreases when parameter $k$ is increased.
 In addition, it decreases if the parameter \textepsilon~is decreased.
-Similarity is defined as the ratio between recall and precision, where an optimal working point also maximizes reall and precision itself.
+Similarity is defined as the ratio between recall and precision, where an optimal working point also maximizes reall and precision itself{themselves}.
 We observe that we do not find high similarity for all values of $k$.
 Maximal similarity is found for $k=3$ and \textepsilon~$=\SI{22}{\mm}$, and $k=4$ and \textepsilon~$=\SI{28}{\mm}$, respectively.
 The corresponding precision and recall on the underlying data set are around 65-70\%.

 The similarity between \knn and \enn graphs can be interpreted in relation to the mathematical statement from Ref.~\cite{Prokhorenkova.2020} (compare \cref{sec:graph}).
-Based on the background noise and the large number of hits per events, we assume that the \textit{hit identifiers} in the dataset are approximately uniformly distributed.
+Based on the background noise and the large number of hits per events{event}, we assume that the \textit{hit identifiers} in the dataset are approximately uniformly distributed.
 Therefore, we expect that pairs of \knn and \enn graphs exist that exhibit a high degree of similarity, e.g. precision and recall scores close to one.
 Our expectation is only partially met as the trade-off point reaches only about 65-70~\%.
 One possible reason for the remaining difference between the two graphs is the underlying background noise.
-Although the events are clearly dominated by noise, the influence on the hit distribution is not strong enough for higher similarity scores.
+Although the events are clearly dominated by noise, the influence on the hit distribution is not strong enough for higher similarity scores.{The achieved metrics indicate, that the \knn graph-building approach from high level trigger algorithms may be replaced by the \enn graph-building approach in the first-level trigger and behave qualitatively similar.}

 We perform the same comparison between the \knn and the \pnn graph building approach as shown in \cref{fig:prototype:result}.
 We achieve similar results in comparison to the \enn comparison: The recall score is monotonically decreasing for a larger parameter $k$, and the precision score is monotonically increasing for larger parameter $k$.
 For $k$ between three and four, precision and recall scores are approximately similar and around 70~\%.